From Alingsås to Änglagårdsland

 DAY 1

-Our first day covers three gardens, starting with a pleasure trip on a heritage railway, with a short detour to enjoy the glory of roses and then an afternoon in a romantic park within walking distance of lovely Alingsås.
+Our first day takes in two gardens.
+We'll start with a pleasure trip on a heritage railway and then spend the afternoon in a romantic park within walking distance of lovely Alingsås.

 Gräfsnäs Slottsruin och park, Wasaallén 8 466 95 Alingsås